Digital Marketing Trends That Will Continue in 2023

 - Klarna, whose tagline is “the shortcut to shopping,” allows you to buy something online even if you don’t have the money at that moment.

-- Last but not least, think how disappointed you would be A.D.
-2022 if a SaaS product didn’t have a free trial or some form of “free” element to it.
+- Last but not least, think how disappointed you would be in A.D.
+2023 if a SaaS product didn’t have a free trial or some form of “free” element to it.

 What to do about it